shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 </html>
 ```

-The only requirement is to import the file `backend/base/frame/postmessage-api.js`.
-The file provides the post message api which initialized itself and connects to the Shopware backend.
+The only requirement is to import `backend/base/frame/postmessage-api.js`.
+This file provides the postMessage API, which initializes itself and connects to the Shopware backend.

 ## postMessage API
-Our postMessage API is event-driven and uses an [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to provide an easy extend the functionality of the API.
-Every method fires an event which can be used to hook your own logic into the API.
-One of the most important events is the `initialized-api` which let's you know that the API is ready for further usage.
-Here's an example how to use events:
+Our postMessage API is event-driven and uses an [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to provide an easy way to extend its native functionality.
+Every method fires an event, which can be used to hook your own logic into the API.
+One of the most important events is the `initialized-api`, which lets you know that the API is ready for further usage.
+Here's an example of how to use events:

 ```
 var subscription = windows.events.subscribe('initialized-api', function(obj) {